 How technology can help small contracting businesses evolve

 Small businesses face unique challenges that require innovative solutions.
-While some challenges—like the current global pandemic and associated economic downturn—can seem insurmountable at times, many small businesses are using these periods of uncertainty to introduce technological solutions that will help them emerge from these crises stronger than ever.
+While industry-wide disruptions can seem insurmountable at times, many small businesses use these periods of uncertainty to introduce technological solutions that position them to emerge stronger than ever.

 Small contracting businesses face many challenges that are different than those faced by their larger counterparts in the construction industry.

 The construction industry is often treated as a homogenous economic sector; however, small contracting businesses have unique realities that are important to understand before exploring potential technological solutions that could improve their operations.

 Small contracting businesses typically have one or a few employees who are responsible for managing all aspects of their daily operations, including project management.
 Managing and overseeing multiple projects across worksites and locations can be especially difficult when operating a business with limited resources.
 Similarly, work at a given job site could be severely impeded in cases where workers don’t have access to a decision maker or to information they may need in real time—whether they need overall guidance on a project or specific safety information, timely access to information is crucial to ensuring that workers are able to complete their tasks properly.
 Ultimately, these inefficient processes can affect the quality of the work being completed and make it difficult to keep projects on budget and on schedule.